 A student may discuss a complaint with the appropriate employee(s), and/or administrator(s) as established by the following college procedure.
 A complaint may constitute a grievance, if not resolved, and if the complaint falls within the definition of a grievance.
 Students utilizing this grievance procedure shall discuss the issue orally with their immediate advisor/counselor at a mutually agreeable time within ten (10) days from the time the grievant has become aware of the issue giving rise to the disagreement through reasonable diligence.
 The advisor/counselor shall respond orally, not later than five (5) days from the time of the discussion with the grievant.

 A meeting with a Campus Administrator must be held within five (5) days from the referral and an oral response made within five (5) days.

 If the issue cannot be resolved informally, a written grievance, dated and signed, may be submitted by the student(s) to the Campus Administrator within ten (10) days of the receipt of the informal response from Step II.
 All grievances must be submitted in writing.
-The college or university shall develop a grievance form which will provide an explanation of the grievance step procedures and timelines.
 The grievance issue should be described as specifically and completely as possible.
 Include the names of all witnesses and chosen representative, if any.
 A meeting with the grievant(s) and the designated administrator shall be held within ten (10) days at a mutually agreeable time.
 The response of the college or university shall be in writing at the conclusion of the grievance process.
 A written response shall be submitted to the grievant(s) within ten (10) days.

 If the grievance is not resolved satisfactorily at STEP III, the grievant(s) may appeal in writing to the College President.
 A meeting shall be called within ten (10) days at a mutually agreeable time and minutes of the meeting recorded.
 A written response shall be submitted to the grievant(s) within an additional five (5) days.